2009 Pittsburgh Steelers season: Week 10: vs. Cincinnati Bengals

 Coming off their impressive Monday night road win over the Broncos, the Steelers went home for a divisional rematch with the Cincinnati Bengals with first place in the division on the line.

-In the first quarter, Pittsburgh would deliver the game's first strike with a 28-yard field goal from kicker Jeff Reed.
-However, the Bengals would immediately answer as running back Bernard Scott returned a kickoff 96 yards for a touchdown (with a failed PAT).
-The Steelers would regain the lead in the second quarter as Reed got a 33-yard and a 35-yard field goal.
+In the first quarter, Pittsburgh delivered the game's first strike with a 28-yard field goal from kicker Jeff Reed.
+However, the Bengals immediately answered, as running back Bernard Scott returned a kickoff 96 yards for a touchdown (with a failed PAT).
+The Steelers regained the lead in the second quarter as Reed got a 33-yard and a 35-yard field goal.

-Cincinnati would respond in the third quarter as kicker Shayne Graham made a 23-yard and a 32-yard field goal.
-Pittsburgh would tie the game in the fourth quarter with Reed nailing a 34-yard field goal.
-However, the Bengals would pull away as Graham booted a 32-yard and a 43-yard field goal.
+Cincinnati responded in the third quarter as kicker Shayne Graham made a 23-yard and a 32-yard field goal.
+Pittsburgh tied the game in the fourth quarter, with Reed nailing a 34-yard field goal.
+However, the Bengals pulled away as Graham booted a 32-yard and a 43-yard field goal.

 With the upset loss, the Steelers fell to 6–3.